 A 20-minute drive from the town of Issyk, Kazakhstan rests a stunning lake, its turquoise-blue-green waters contrasted against the shades of the surrounding flowers and trees.
 But it is the lake that almost wasn’t.

-Over a hundred people were killed in the tragedy, and the lake flooded out down the gorge.
-The dam was eventually rebuilt, and the lake restored, but this new manmade body of water ended up being almost twice as small as the previous lake.
+It was reported that more than a hundred people were killed in the tragedy, but officials now say the number was closer to 2,000 or 3,000 lives lost, and the lake flooded out down the gorge.
+The dam was eventually rebuilt in the 1990s, and the lake restored, but this new humanmade body of water ended up being almost twice as small as the previous lake.
 Nature tourists have since returned to the site, but many of the locals who remember the tragedy know it doesn’t look the same.

 This being said, the waters of Issyk Lake, while smaller, still range into all kinds of stunning blues.
 The town of Issyk is around a one-hour bus ride from Almaty, Kazakhstan’s most cosmopolitan city.
 There are some small markets, mosques, and churches to poke around while in town.
 From anywhere in Issyk, the snowy Tianshan Mountains can be seen posing in the distance.